Vertopal

 3. Download Your VST

-Wait for the converter to finish and download your VST image.
+Wait for the converter to finalize, then access your VST image.

 Convert EPI to VST